samueladesoga/samblog/content/posts/is-product-management-tool-serving-or-hindering-the-scrum-team.md

 ###### Reordering and removing product backlog items:
 The Product Owner is responsible for ordering the product backlog, and the tool should enable the Product Owner to make the order visible and persist the ordering decision made by the Product Owner.
-Often time, Product Backlog item become obsolete and not required, the Product Owner should be able to remove such items from the backlog.
+Often time, Product Backlog item become obsolete and are no longer required; the Product Owner should be able to remove such items from the backlog.

 ##### Support self-management of the Scrum Team: